sallysujilee/rc0323-code-solutions/http-messages-recap/http-messages-recap-quiz-notes.md

 - What is on the first line of an HTTP **response** message? protocol version, status code, status text
 - What are HTTP headers?
-cen-insensitive string followed by a colon and a value whose structure depends upon the type of the header
+case-insensitive string followed by a colon and a value whose structure depends upon the type of the header
 - Is a body required for a valid HTTP message? no (some request it to update)